-''In my music I seek to explore impressions
+In my music I seek to explore impressions, emotions and total freedom

-rather than a logical order.
+rather than a logical order or progression.

-I am fascinated by rachmaninoff
+I am mesmerised by rachmaninoff and water.

-Karl’s piano unique piano style falls between French impressionists and the strength of Rachmaninoff.
-His musical interest of evoking water in his piano compositions led him to such prestigious stages as Place des Arts in Montreal, Berlin Philharmoniker, Théâtre de l'Île-Saint-Louis in Paris or St John Smith Square in London.
+Karl’s unique piano style falls between French impressionists and the strength of Rachmaninoff.
+His musical interest of evoking water led him to such prestigious stages as Place des Arts in Montreal, Berlin Philharmoniker, Théâtre de l'Île-Saint-Louis in Paris or St John Smith Square in London.

 After several recitals in South America (Sao Paulo, Mexico City and Buenos Aires) his piano playing was acclaimed as ’magical’ by Agenda Clasical de Buenos Aires.
 In Europe, Time Out Lisbon described him as ‘late romantic’ referring to his latest concert played at Teatro do Bairro.
 Polish Institute of Culture after his Madrid recital stated that it is ‘’rarely to see such a level of improvisation on current music scenes’’.
 Karl’s concerts prove that combining his own compositions with elements of total freedom of improvisation, is the highest form of art an artist can offer to its public.
 His technically challenging recitals (echoing often Rachmaninoff and Ravel) and original pieces can be as attractive as traditional, ordinary piano repertoire.
 A proof of that is an enthusiastic reception and reviews of his all his concerts in Madrid, Montreal, Lisbon, Barcelona, London or Buenos Aires, to name a few.

 'Inner Oceans’ and 'Water Memories', two albums released so far, are an impressive collection of Karl's piano masterpieces, where water movement is a focal point in his improvisational exploration of piano.

 He is currently composing my first piano sonata and, simultaneously, working on his third piano album.